ZeloCoin/Zelo/test/README.md

 ```

 When profiling the test_runner, the entire test suite will be run and perf will sample
-any zelod processes that appear by the test runner.
+any zxlod processes that appear by the test runner.
 The final perf profile will be
 written to `perf.data` in the root of the build directory.
 This can be analyzed with
 `perf report`: